shilpasri/shilpasri.github.io/_posts/2018-07-31-hwmon-sensors-on-p9.md

 ---
 layout: post
+author: Shilpasri G Bhat
-title: "Hwmon sensors in P9"
+title: "Hwmon / Lm-sensors in POWER9"
 date: 2018-07-31 11:00:00 +0530
 categories: Sensors
 ---

-## Hwmon / Lm-sensors

 Hwmon or lm-sensors is the standard Linux interface to read sensors.
 To read the hwmon sensors one can either read the individual sensor sysfs files or run the sensors command like below.